chinny247/kubernetes-notes/eks-setup-with-terraform/README.md

    + Administrator Access
 + Attach IAM Role to EC2 Instance.

-On the commandline: to pass a region, do aws configure, and add only the region (don't pass a value for the Access Key and Secret Access Key and Default Output Format)
++ My Note: On the commandline: to pass a region, do aws configure, and add only the region (don't pass a value for the Access Key and Secret Access Key and Default Output Format)

 ### Install Terraform
 ```sh